nutanix-japan/EraWithOracle/deploy_oracle_rac_era/deploy_oracle_rac_era.rst

 - Public Service
 - Scan Service

-The Private and Public Service connections cannot be in the same VLAN.
+The Private Service connections cannot be in the same VLAN as the others.

+Each HPOC cluster is pre-configured with 2 VLANs which can be used for VMs: This is sufficient for our Oracle RAC implementation.
 Larger productions environments may have different VLANs for each of the component's connectivity.

-Each cluster is configured with 2 VLANs which can be used for VMs:

 .. list-table::
-  :widths: 25 25 10 40
+  :widths: 25 25 25 10 30
   :header-rows: 1

   * - Network Name
     - Network Address
+    - Subnet Mask
     - VLAN
     - DHCP Scope
   * - Primary
     - 10.42.\ *XYZ*\ .1/25
+    - 255.255.255.128
     - 0
     - 10.42.\ *XYZ*\ .50-10.42.\ *XYZ*\ .124
   * - Secondary
     - 10.42.\ *XYZ*\ .129/25
+    - 255.255.255.128
     - *XYZ1*
     - 10.42.\ *XYZ*\ .132-10.42.\ *XYZ*\ .253